Finite Groebner bases in infinite dimensional polynomial rings and applications: Monoidal Gr obner Bases

 \begin{cor} Let $\preceq$ be a $P$-order.
 If $P$-divisibility $\, |_P \,$ is a well-partial-ordering, then every $P$-invariant ideal $I \subseteq \K[Q]$ is finitely generated over $\K[Q] \ast P$.
 In other words, $\K[Q]$ is a Noetherian $\K[Q] \ast P$-module. \end{cor}

-We now define a general setup which allows us to go from global generation to local stabilization (Theorem \ref{thm:symminvarstab}).
+We next define a general setup that allows us to go from global generation to local stabilization (Theorem \ref{thm:symminvarstab}).
 This can be seen as an analogue to \cite[Theorem 4.7]{Aschenbrenner2007} which guaranteed stabilization of certain $\frak S_{\P}$-invariant chains over a polynomial ring in an infinite number of indeterminates.
-In fact, we shall show in the next section how the stabilization result of \cite{Aschenbrenner2007} follows from our setup.
+In fact, we shall show in the next section how the stabilization result of \cite{Aschenbrenner2007} follows from our theory.